How to Debug Shared AR

 Networking Statistics

-1. Make sure the Lightship Netcode Transport is set to NetworkManager (Lightship Netcode Transport).
+- Make sure Lightship Netcode Transport is set to NetworkManager (Lightship Netcode Transport).

-3. Use the Bg Image property to select a new background image object.
+- In the BG Image property, set the background image for the Canvas.
 Use the Image component to modify the current image.

-5. To change the sample rate, update Sample Rate in Seconds.
-The default is 1 sample per second.
-Higher sample rates can degrade network performance.
+- To change the sample rate, update Sample Rate in Seconds.
+By default, the UI samples once per second.
+Note: higher sample rates can degrade network performance.

 Troubleshooting